Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Details of the Simulation Setup

 This data generating process also implies the absence of profile order effects.
 Lastly, we note that the logistic regression has a latent variable, $Y_i'$, representation such that $Y_i = 1 \text{ if } Y_i' > 0$ and 0 otherwise, where we let $\epsilon_i$ follow a standard logistic distribution and

-We consider settings in which $X$ has one main effect of $\beta_{X} = 0.1$, which is fixed for all simulations.
-In addition, $Z$ consists of ten factors with eight non-zero main effects with a magnitude of $0.1$ with varying signs, which is fixed for all simulations, i.e., $\beta_{Z} = (0.1, -0.1 ,\dots, -0.1, 0, \dots, 0)$.
-Lastly, we fix $\tilde{\gamma}^\top$ to have fifteen non-zero entries of 0.05, where the non-zero interactions are randomly chosen from all possible within-profile interactions among $Z$.
+We consider settings in which $\bX$ has one main effect of $\beta_{X} = 0.1$, which is fixed for all simulations.
+In addition, $\bZ$ consists of ten factors with four non-zero main effects with a magnitude of $0.1$ with alternating signs, which is fixed for all simulations, i.e., $\beta_{Z} = (0.1, -0.1 ,0.1, -0.1, 0, \dots, 0)$.
+Lastly, we fix $\tilde{\gamma}^\top$ to have fifteen non-zero entries of 0.05, where the non-zero interactions are randomly chosen from all possible within-profile interactions among $\bZ$.
 The remaining entries are all zero.

 The sample size is fixed to $n = 3,000$ throughout the simulations.
-For each simulation, we generate within-profile and between-profile interactions between $X$ and $Z$ by randomly selecting the specified number of interactions from all possible interactions.
-The total number of non-zero interaction effects between $X$ and $Z$ varies from 0 to 18.
-The number of non-zero within-profile interactions between $X$ and $Z$ is kept identical to that of non-zero between-profile interactions between $X$ and $Z$.
-We make all non-zero within-profile interactions positive and all non-zero between-profile interactions negative while fixing all non-zero interaction effects between $X$ and $Z$ to be equal in magnitude.
+For each simulation, we generate within-profile and between-profile interactions between $\bX$ and $\bZ$ by randomly selecting the specified number of interactions from all possible interactions.
+The total number of non-zero interaction effects between $\bX$ and $\bZ$ varies from 0 to 18.
+The number of non-zero within-profile interactions between $\bX$ and $\bZ$ is kept identical to that of non-zero between-profile interactions between $\bX$ and $\bZ$.
+We make all non-zero within-profile interactions positive and all non-zero between-profile interactions negative while fixing all non-zero interaction effects between $\bX$ and $\bZ$ to be equal in magnitude.
 We explore additional simulations in Appendix~\ref{appendix:sim_heterogenous} where there are heterogeneous interaction effects.
+We set $B = 200$ for all simulations presented in this paper.

 We measure the total variance with respect to the latent representation of the logistic regression.
-Consequently, we define the variance explained by the interaction effects between $X$ and $Z$ and all other ``remaining'' effects (main effects of $X$, $Z$, and interactions among $Z$) as,
+Consequently, we define the variance explained by the interaction effects between $\bX$ and $\bZ$ and all other ``remaining'' effects (main effects of $\bX$, $\bZ$, and interactions among $\bZ$) as,